wwatson4506/VGA_4BIT_T4/README.md

 # This library is WIP and is far from complete or correct!!
 Playing and testing.

+## Update: Added KiCad fabrication files for a T4.1 VGA adaptor board.
+They can be found in the Extras folder.

-Schematic for RGBI R2R VGA ladder can be found at the beggining of VGA_4bit_T4.cpp file.
+Schematic for RGBI R2R VGA ladder can be found at the begining of VGA_4bit_T4.cpp file.

 This is a 4 bit per pixel VGA driver using FlexIO2VGA.
 There are three main files: